Alfresco/tutorials/docs/api-app/stage-one.md

 It serves as the interface between user and application, taking the commands and passing them down to the `Logic` class.

 *Sidenote: The `APIsInterface` is a collection of API parts that will be used as a shortcut for assembling the suffixes passed on to the request methods (more on that later).
 As this interface isn’t crucial to the functionality of this application, it is not listed above, but it is a nice-to-have.
-You can get it below.*
+You can get it below:

 ```
 package org.alfresco.example.api;